-Table 3 - IPSAS/RPG and ISS-Detail IDCAC 15010 Main Differences Aliana ma and On manda midia IPSAS ISS Status Recognition / Measurement Presentation / Disclosures Alignment Opportunities Impairmen t of Non-C ash-Gen erating Assets IPSAS 21 (December 2004) 10.1- 10.69 ВС IPSAS 21 uses different methodology to measure the recoverable service amount.
+Table 3 - IPSAS/RPG and ISS-Detail 100 Ctatura Main Differences IPSAS ISS Status Recognition / Measurement Presentation / Disclosures Alignment Opportunities Impairment t of Non-C ash-Gen erating Assets IPSAS 21 (December 2004) 10.1- 10.69 BC IPSAS 21 uses different methodology to measure the recoverable service amount.
 IPSAS 21 presents an impairment loss in surplus or deficit, unless the asset is carried at revalued amount in accordance with another Standard.
 GFS presents changes in the value of assets as other economic flow.
 IPSAS 21 provides a list of disclosures.
 GFS does not provide a list of disclosures.
 IPSAS 21 uses different terminology.
 IPSASB B. Potential to add current operational value ISS C. Alignment opportunity on methodology to measure the recoverable service amount.
-Disclosure of Financ ial Infori nation about the General Government Se ctor IPSAS 22 (December 2006) В IPSAS 22 - Disclosure of Financial Information About the General Government Sector may require minor updates.
-Should be reviewed following SNA revision. • B. Potential project one-stop for ISS adjustments to create statistics.
-ISS Conceptual difference related to sectorization of the public sector based on market versus non-market producer's distinction.
+Disclosure of Financ ial Infori nation about the General Government Se ctor IPSAS 22 (December 2006) В • IPSAS 22 - Disclosure of Financial Information About the General Government Sector may require minor updates.
+Should be reviewed following SNA revision. • IPSASB B. Potential project one-stop for ISS adjustments to create statistics.
+ISS Conceptual difference related to

+Conceptual difference related to sectorization of the public sector based on market versus non-market producer's distinction.

-IDC AC 100 Ctoture Main Diffe erences Aliana mana ant Company ant maiding IPSAS ISS Status Recognition / Measurement Presentation / Disclosures Alignment Opportunities resentation on of Budge t Inform ation in Financial Statements PSAS 24 (December 2006) - n/a Not applicable. mpairmen t of Cash-Ge eneratin g Assets PSAS 26 (February 2008) 10.1- 10.69 ВС IPSAS 26 uses different methodology to measure the recoverable amount.
+Main Diff oroncos IPSAS ISS S Status Recognition / Measurement Presentation / Disclosures Alignment Opportunities Dressretsti on of Dudae ¥ Presentati on of Buage t inform ation in Financial Statements IPSAS 24 (December 2006) - n/a Not applicable.
+Impairmen t of Cash-G eneratin g Assets IPSAS 26 (February 2008) 10.1- 10.69 вС • IPSAS 26 uses different methodology to measure the recoverable amount.
 IPSAS 26 presents an impairment loss in surplus or deficit, unless the asset is carried at revalued amount in accordance with another Standard.
 GFS presents changes in the value of assets as other economic flow.
 IPSAS 26 provides a list of disclosures.
 GFS does not provide a list of disclosures.
 IPSAS 26 uses different terminology.
-IPSASB B. Potential to add current operational value ISS C. Alignment opportunity on methodology to measure the recoverable amount. \gricultur e PSAS 27 (December 2009) 7.20-7.33; 7.59-7.63; 10.70 ВС IPSAS 27 requires biological assets to be measured on initial recognition at its fair value less costs to sell if fair value can be measured reliably; otherwise it should be measured at its cost less any accumulated depreciation and any accumulated impairment losses.
+IPSASB B. Potential to add current operational value ISS C. Alignment opportunity on methodology to measure the recoverable amount.
+Agricultur e IPSAS 27 (December 2009) 7.20-7.33; 7.59-7.63; 10.70 BC • IPSAS 27 requires biological assets to be measured on initial recognition at its fair value less costs to sell if fair value can be measured reliably; otherwise it should be measured at its cost less any accumulated depreciation and any accumulated impairment losses.
 GFS requires cultivated biological resources to be measured at current market prices if there is available information; otherwise they should be measured at written-down replacement cost.
 IPSAS 27 provides a list of disclosures.
 GFS does not provide a list of disclosures.
 IPSAS 27 classifies animals and plants for one-time use as fixed assets, until they are harvested/slaughtered, at which point they become "agricultural produce", which thereafter is classified as inventory under IPSAS 12.
 GFS classifies animals and plants for one-time use always as inventories.
 IPSAS 27 uses different terminology.
 IPSASB B. Potential to add current operational value ISS C. Alignment opportunity on measurement.